ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 The network incident model clearly separates network incident instance lifecycle from operator incident lifecycle.

-o Network incident instance lifecycle: The network incident instrumentation that control network incident raised, updated and cleared.
+o Network incident instance lifecycle: The network incident instrumentation that controls whether a network incident is raised, updated, or cleared.

 o Operator incident lifecycle: Operators acting upon the network incident with rpcs like acknowledged, diagnosed and resolved.